abonander/anterofit/README.md

 This example links with the test JSON-based REST API at https://jsonplaceholder.typicode.com:

 **N.B.**: this requires nightly to build because of the `proc_macro` feature.
-However, this is only necessary for brevity: on the stable and beta channels, you can use `serde_codegen` and a build script to generate this implementation as described [here](https://serde.rs/codegen-stable.html).
+However, this is only necessary for the sake of brevity: on the stable and beta channels, you can use `serde_codegen` and a build script to generate this implementation as described [here](https://serde.rs/codegen-stable.html).

 ```rust